 In mid 2001 just prior to the destruction of the World Trade Center, I took a consulting job in Cape Town, South Africa.
 This opportunity opened the door for my return to scuba diving and underwater photography.
 Initially, the camera of choice was a film camera, the Nikon N90s, with a subal housing.
 As the age of digital began to show up, I fell in love with the instant feedback the digital format provided.
 I purchased a Nikon D100 and subal housing along with a pair of Sea&Sea strobes and the quality of my macro and wide angle photography began to improve.

-I sincerely hope you enjoy my images presented here and please feel free to give me feedback on what you like about my website.
+I sincerely hope you enjoy my images presented here and please feel free to provide any feedback regarding my images or my website.

 My email is Rob@LanesLight.com.